Bennett-Heung/Mall-Customer-Segmentation-Data/README.md

 * 'README.md' - summary report for the repository.

 ## Objective
-You are owning a supermarket mall and want to understand the customers to develop a marketing strategy.
-This is achieved by using unsupervised ML techniques to identify my target customers.

-You have information from customer membership cards, such as Customer ID, Age, Gender, Annual Income and a Spending Score, which is a score assigned to the customer based on parameters like customer behaviour and purchasing data.

-The source of the dataset is [here](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python).
+One of the key marketing campaign problems involves understanding customers to deliver an effective marketing strategy within business constraints of time and costs.
+Customer segmentation is a key process that resolves this by targeting specific customers based on common characteristics.
+In this notebook, the process of customer segmentation is delivered by unsupervised clustering processes on data sourced from [here](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python).

 ## Data Cleaning